-Historical: Net sales increased \$82.1 million, or 5.0%, to \$1,739.9 million for the Predecessor year ended December 31, 2012, as compared to net sales of \$1,657.8 million for the Predecessor year ended December 31, 2011.
-Net sales growth was driven by increased volumes, which contributed to net sales growth of 2.6%, and higher average selling prices, which contributed to net sales growth of 7.8%.
+Predecessor year ended December 31, 2012 compared to the Predecessor year ended December 31, 2011 higher average selling prices, which contributed to net sales growth of 7.8%.
 These factors were partially offset by the negative currency impact from weakening foreign currency exchange rates compared to the U.S. dollar primarily related to the Euro and certain currencies within the Latin America region, which contributed to a net sales decline of 5.4%.